ferdinraphael/hp-2025/scenes/scene-3.md

 Delivery: 30–60 minutes.
 In the meanwhile, she plopped him in front of the TV.
 That would keep him busy.

 An hour later, everything was settled.
 Dudley was happily eating his favorite dessert while watching TV, and Petunia finally had a moment to herself.
-She walked over to her desk to fetch her tablet — it was time to curate some Dudley posts before lunch.
+She walked over to her desk to fetch her iPad — it was time to curate some Dudley posts before lunch.
 Neighbourhood appearances had to be maintained.

-Next to the tablet sat a pale wooden box — made of willow, soft and smooth to the touch.
+Next to the iPad sat a pale wooden box — made of willow, soft and smooth to the touch.
 Her hand lingered over it for a moment.
 The lock was still firm.
 Distant memories threatened to resurface.
 But she pushed them down.

-Instead, she picked up her tablet and doubled down on perfecting Dudley's next post.
+Instead, she picked up her iPad and doubled down on perfecting Dudley's next post.
 It had to be the best one yet.

 After lunch, Petunia kept herself busy — changing the sheets, switching out the curtains, tidying up the sofa.
 Her usual Sunday routine.